 Whether a structure may be elevated depends on several factors including the foundation type, wall type, size of structure, and condition.
+For example, structures with a basement or crawl space are typically unsuitable for elevation; the basement or crawl space would have to be abandoned, filled with clean material, and possibly capped with concrete, and the utilities moved to above the projected water surface elevation.
 Elevation of a structure most commonly applies to smaller residential and commercial buildings.
 Residential and commercial property owners can get reduced flood insurance premiums under the NFIP if the first floor of their structure is at or above the Base Flood Elevation (BFE) (or higher if specified by local regulations) after elevation occurs.
 University City has a freeboard requirement of 2 feet.
 For this study, elevation of both residential and nonresidential structures was considered in analysis.

-Figure 19.
+Figure 20.
 Elevation of a residential structure.
 Image: USACE.

-3.1.2.3 Acquisition (Buyouts)
+3.1.2.3.
+Acquisition (Buyouts)